To borrow a pro wrestling term, Mike Love has long been one of the best heels in rock ‘n roll.

 That deviation from the planned theme didn’t sit well with Love.

 When the band convened in the studio for what would become Summer in Paradise, Love had a clear vision for what he wanted, and this time, he would not be denied.
 With Wilson now completely absent and Jardine getting “suspended” for most of the sessions, supposedly over creative differences, Love was the boss now.
 Working alongside longtime band collaborator and producer, Terry Melcher, Love had a vision for an album that would serve as the quintessential soundtrack of summer (after considering, and deciding against making an environmentally themed record).
 Like its predecessor, it would consist of originals, covers and older songs.
-And to ensure there would no executive meddling, the band would release the album independently rather than through a major label.
+And to ensure there would no executive meddling, the band would release the album independently.

 Of course, this decision had some drawbacks.
 For one, the band had to watch its spending, which meant there would or could be no repeat of the days when the band held marathon studio sessions with entire orchestras, world class studio musicians or famous artists who were there to be recorded chewing celery.
 Instead, the band took a chance on technology and proved to be years ahead of the game, recording the entire album on a Macintosh Quadra computer using a beta version of the now ubiquitous Pro Tools.